MarlinFirmware/MarlinDocumentation/_development/configuration.md

 # Sources of Documentation

-The documentation begun below is very incomplete.
+This documentation is incomplete.
 Developing robust documentation takes time and effort, but we do consider documentation an important part of a release.
 So any help in improving this documentation is welcome.

-While there are some good articles and YouTube videos on the subject of Marlin configuration and customization, we realize they are no substitute for comprehensive and robust documentation.
-So while we get it together, please keep in mind that **the configuration files themselves will always contain the most up-to-date documentation about configuration options**.
-Marlin developers have done a laudable job in these files of explaining (at least in a fuzzy way) what each setting is about, that the potential pitfalls are, and so on.
+While there are some good articles and YouTube videos on the subject of Marlin configuration and customization, we realize they are no substitute for comprehensive and up-to-date documentation.
+So while we get it together, please keep in mind that **the configuration files themselves will always contain the most up-to-date documentation**.
+Marlin developers have done a laudable job of providing a general description of each option, potential pitfalls, and so on.
 We've also tried to make sure that if you forget something obvious, `SanityCheck.h` will catch it.

 # Getting Started